rutuja534/rutuja534/README.md

 ### About Me 💡
-I'm a final-year Information Science and Engineering student with a deep fascination for the world of Artificial Intelligence and Machine Learning.
-My goal is to use this passion to build technology that doesn't just function, but learns and evolves to make a genuine impact.
-I believe the best way to understand a concept is to build it, so my academic journey has been a hands-on exploration of turning algorithms into practical applications.
-As I build, I'm also keenly aware of the need to protect, which has ignited an interest in Cyber Security.
+## About Me 💡
+I'm a final-year Information Science and Engineering student passionate about Artificial Intelligence, Machine Learning, and working with data.
+I love building technology that not only works but **learns, adapts, and makes a real-world impact**.

+For me, the best way to understand a concept is to build it — turning algorithms into practical applications through hands-on experimentation.
+Alongside AI/ML, I’m deeply curious about **cybersecurity** and how to protect the systems and insights we create.

+Always learning, always building, always curious.

 ### 🛠️ My Tech Stack